DigiArea/maple-www/README.md

 #### Command Line

-To run the tool from hte command line, use the following:
+To run the tool from the command line, use the following:
 ```bash
 java -cp "PATH_TO_FOLDER_WITH_THE_EXPORTED_PLUGIN/*" com.digiarea.maple.www.Converter -src "PATH_TO_FOLDER_WITH_MAPLE_WORKSHEETS" -dst "PATH_TO_DESTINATION_FOLDER" -url "URL_OF_MAPLE_WWW_JS" -kind ANY
 ```